danielrobertson/openwhisk-alerts-demo/README.md

 ### Implementation

-An OpenWhisk function running in IBM Cloud Functions listens for Cloudant database changes, which triggers the function to process the alert for each applicable User and write to additional Cloudant databases that can be used by the UI showing alerts to the user.
+An OpenWhisk function running in IBM Cloud Functions listens for Cloudant database changes, which triggers the function to process the alert for each applicable User and write to additional Cloudant databases that can be used by the UI showing alerts to the user 🔔

 A database of Users and Products contains the implicit relationship, for example a User document